-An Insider’s Guide to the Best Places to Eat in Wellington, New Zealand
+An Insider’s Guide: Where to Eat in Wellington, New Zealand

 Wellington is a place where innovative and delicious food thrives.
 Believe it or not, Wellington has more restaurants per capita than New York City, with just about every cuisine in the world represented.
 With such a dense concentration of eateries, there are plenty of exciting places to eat in Wellington, with something to suit every taste and every budget.

 Here’s the lowdown on Wellington restaurants, to give you the best idea of what to eat in Wellington.

 Cheap eats and street food

 Food trucks and stalls